Listen Online

 About the Seattle Laestadian Lutheran Church

 As a church, we are part of the Laestadian Lutheran Church.
 The Laestadian Lutheran Church (LLC) was organized on June 9, 1973, under the name "Association of American Laestadian Congregations" (AALC).
 The association changed its name in 1994 in order to better convey its spiritual heritage and the nature of its organization.
-The teachings of Laestadianism are based on the Bible and the Lutheran Confessions.
+The teachings of Laestadianism are based on the Holy Bible and the Lutheran Confessions.
 Centermost among these teachings is the sermon of Jesus' suffering, death, and victorious resurrection.
 The work of Jesus Christ continues in this world as the work of the Holy Spirit in Christ's congregation.
 Thus, the Laestadian Lutheran Church teaches of God's kingdom and preaches repentance and the forgiveness of sins.
 We hold, in accord with the Lutheran Confessions, that the Bible is the highest guide and authority for Christian faith, doctrine and life.

 Learn more >

 As a church, we are part of the Laestadian Lutheran Church.
 The Laestadian Lutheran Church (LLC) was organized on June 9, 1973, under the name "Association of American Laestadian Congregations" (AALC).
 The association changed its name in 1994 in order to better convey its spiritual heritage and the nature of its organization.
-The teachings of Laestadianism are based on the Bible and the Lutheran Confessions.
+The teachings of Laestadianism are based on the Holy Bible and the Lutheran Confessions.
 Centermost among these teachings is the sermon of Jesus' suffering, death, and victorious resurrection.
 The work of Jesus Christ continues in this world as the work of the Holy Spirit in Christ's congregation.
 Thus, the Laestadian Lutheran Church teaches of God's kingdom and preaches repentance and the forgiveness of sins.
 We hold, in accord with the Lutheran Confessions, that the Bible is the highest guide and authority for Christian faith, doctrine and life.

 Learn more >